numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - Detect intent nodes can override model, temperature, reasoning effort.
 - Handoff nodes capture topic/summary/message for the escalation ticket.
 - Adding a trigger node auto-promotes it to the start node if the current start is not a trigger.
+- Router rules can use the detected intent and now pull options from the persisted automation-intents list.
+- Automations now have a sub-navigation: Flows (builder) and Intentions (global intent list).

+## Automation Intentions (Global)

+Intentions are global intent labels used by the detect-intent step and router logic.
+They are stored in Mongo and seeded with the default list on first access.

+Admin endpoints (auth + admin):
+- `GET /admin/automation-intents` (list; seeds defaults on first access)
+- `POST /admin/automation-intents` (create)
+- `PUT /admin/automation-intents/:id` (update)
+- `DELETE /admin/automation-intents/:id` (delete)

+Notes:
+- Updating or deleting an intent value can break existing flow routing rules that reference it.
+- The router UI uses these values when building conditions like "Detected intent equals ...".

 ## Operational Notes / Gotchas